aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/mht-to-xls/_index.md

 ---
 title: C# MHT to XLS - MHT to XLS Converter
 description: Aspose Excel.
-Convert MHT to XLS quickly and easily with Aspose.Cells.
-C# MHT to XLS.
-C# Save MHT to XLS.
-Save MHT as XLS using C#.
+This comprehensive solution provides C# developers with a fully integrated approach to convert MHT to XLS format, enabling seamless saving of MHT data into XLS format using the Aspose.Cells library, all through efficient and customizable C# code.
-keywords: [Aspose Excel., C# Aspose.Cells., Convert MHT to XLS in C#., Save MHT to XLS using C#., C# MHT to XLS saveformat., MHT to XLS Converter., C# Save MHT as XLS]
+keywords: [Aspose Excel., C# Aspose.Cells., Smart MHT files to XLS Converter for C#., Convert MHT to XLS in C#., MHT files to XLS Conversion in C#., Leverage intelligent data processing to automatically parse and save MHT into XLS format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}